Mal de Amor

-"Mal de Amor" is the fourth single from Juan Luis Guerra's sixth studio album Areíto, released in 1993 by Karem Records.
-The song was written and produced by Guerra.
+"Mal de Amor" (Lovesickness) is the fourth single from Juan Luis Guerra's sixth studio album Areíto, released in 1993 by Karem Records.
+The melody is by Nemous Jean Baptiste the Haitian compositor in 1960 the song was written and produced by Guerra.
 The track encompasses traditional merengue with Cumbia.
 The song was the fourth consecutive single from the album to reach the top-ten on the Billboard Hot Latin Songs chart in the United States.
 It also reached the top-ten in Venezuela.